-- A structured, organized and clean theme organization - Scaffold a new theme directly within wp-cli - Write PHP templates with the Pug templating system - Write CSS stylesheets using the awesome SCSS syntax - Write Javascript logic in ES2015 - A growing set of handy and documented PHP helper functions ready to be used within your views - Preconfigured support to MailHog mail-catcher. - Development workflow backed by WebPack, BrowserSync (with live reload), WP-CLI, Yarn.
+- A structured, organized and clean theme organization - Scaffold a new theme directly within wp-cli - Write PHP templates with the Pug templating system - · Write CSS stylesheets using the awesome Sass syntax - Write Javascript logic in Coffeescript - A growing set of handy and documented PHP helper functions ready to be used within your views - Development workflow backed by WebPack, BrowserSync (with live reload), WP-CLI, Yarn.
 All the standards you already know, all the customizations you may need.